ckelly314/pyisotopomer/tracerSOP.md

 (replace "00_Tracer_template.xlsx" with the name of your excel template)

 This should create an output file with both isotopomer delta values and isotoper ratios.
-Copy and paste these values into columns O-V. Isotopomer concentrations are calculated in columns AA-AC.
+Copy and paste these values into columns U-AC.
+Isotopomer concentrations are calculated in columns AG-AI.